osm-search/Nominatim/docs/admin/Import.md

 the project directory but you may explicitly state a different directory using the `--project-dir` parameter.
 The following instructions assume that you have added the Nominatim build directory to your PATH and run all directories from the project directory.
-So change into now:
+If you haven't done yet, add the build directory to your path and change to the new project directory:

 ```
+export PATH=~/Nominatim/build:$PATH
 cd $PROJECT_DIR
 ```

+Of course, you have to replace the path above with the location of your build directory.

 !!! tip "Migration Tip"